 A host family provides an international student with a furnished bedroom and three meals per day.
-In addition, the student is expected to integrate with the family and gain the wonderful opportunity to learn about Canadian culture from the inside and to practice and improve his English language skills.
-Many students become close friends with their homestay families and stay in contact when the homestay ends.
+In return, the student is expected to integrate with the family and gain the wonderful opportunity to learn about Canadian culture from the inside of a comfortable home, and to practice and improve his English language skills.
+Many students become close friends with their host families and stay in contact after the end of the homestay.

-To participate in our homestay program, students should inform the school at least two weeks in advance and follow the following steps:
+To participate in our homestay program, students should inform the school at least two weeks in advance.
+The placement procedure follows these 3 steps:

 Once the student receives the student visa, he/she needs to contact school immediately and submit the following documents.

 - Homestay Application Form

 - First month homestay fee (the fee varies from $1000 to $1500 per month, depending on the location)

 The school will arrange the homestay and will email information about the homestay family to the student.